 If battery fluid gets into your eyes, immediately rinse your eyes with clean water and seek medical attention.
 Do not rub your eyes!

 If battery fluid gets onto your skin or clothing, immediately use clean water to wash off the battery fluid.

 Batteries

-Two Lithium-Ion batteries are supplied with your receiver.
+One Lithium-Ion battery is supplied with your receiver.